-The Centers for Disease Control and Prevention indicate that people with COVID-19 have reported a wide range of symptoms – ranging from mild symptoms to severe illness.
+The Centers for Disease Control and Prevention indicate that people with COVID-19 have reported a range from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
-People with these symptoms may have COVID-19:
+They include:

 - Shortness of breath or difficulty breathing

 - Less common symptoms include nausea, vomiting, or diarrhea.
 Learn more

 - Seek emergency medical care immediately if someone shows the following: trouble breathing, persistent pain, confusion, bluish lips or face

 Protect yourself, your loved ones and your community:

 - Wear a mask whenever you go outside of your house.